jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ## You develop software in-house

 Contracting (Dutch: detachering) does not appeal to me.

+## You're looking for an employee, not a freelancer

+While there's nothing wrong with freelancers or companies that employ them, I'm not a freelancer, and prefer the certainty of a regular job.

 ## Your job has a sensible overtime policy